 ELs with the most significant cognitive disabilities must receive English language development support through the LEA's EL program.
-WIDA's Alternate Model Performance Indicators for grades 1-12, which are aligned to WIDA's English Language Development Standards, can serve as a framework for (a) lesson planning, (b) instruction, (c) assessment, and (d) communication with families about their child's English growth.
-The Alternate Model Performance Indicators can be downloaded at https://bit.ly/2Jv4glG.
+WIDA's Alternate Proficiency Level Descriptors and Rubrics which are aligned to WIDA's English Language Development Standards, can serve as a framework for (a) lesson planning, (b) instruction, (c) assessment, and (d) communication with families about their child's English growth.
+Visit WIDA's website to see the Alternate Proficiency Level Descriptors, Alternate ACCESS for ELLs Writing Rubric and Alternate ACCESS for ELLs Speaking Rubric.